 Only you can decide the best time to tell when in a relationship, but it certainly helps if your new partner has got to know you and understands you as an individual with your own qualities.
 This should mean that when you tell them your status, they will see you as more than a woman living with HIV.
 It also helps that you are comfortable with your own status.
 Your attitude when you tell them could influence their reaction.

 If you want to talk with another woman living with HIV through the pros and cons of telling your partner and how to do it, contact Positively UK on 020 7713 0444 or email firstname.lastname@example.org

 Some people living with HIV believe that a partner with HIV is the perfect solution.
-Relationships should be based on more than a common HIV status, however – no relationship will ever work when it is based on one shared interest or quality alone.
+Relationships should be based on more than a common HIV status.
+No relationship will ever work when it is based on one shared interest or quality alone.
 Many people living with HIV are in happy, loving relationships where the partner is not HIV positive.

 Family members can be a great source of support.
 However when it comes to telling your family you have to make sure that you are ready for the reaction of your family members.
 Some might give you the support you need, but some may find it difficult and may need a lot of support themselves, and some might even reject you.